+While the information we provide here is free, we also sell tours at reasonable prices.
 Thinking about including Florence in your travel itinerary?
 Check out the assortment of available Florence tours, including small group and private Uffizi Gallery tours, Florence walking tours with David and a Florence food tour with steak and wine.

 Accademia Gallery Hours

 At 8:15 a.m., the Galleria dell’Accademia opens its doors to art lovers and tourists until closing them at 6:15 p.m.
 If you are thinking about touring the Gallery but are looking for a cheaper price, think about touring on Sundays.
 The Gallery, along with other State Museums in Florence, is free on Sundays.
-And if you are not a fan of lines, we recommend opting for our Skip The Line tour which gives you access to the museum and the privilege of skipping the lines.
+And if you’re not a fan of lines, we recommend opting for our Skip The Line tour which gives you access to the museum and the privilege of skipping the lines.
 Just don’t make any plans to see the David on a Monday, as the Gallery is closed that day of the week.

 Statue of David Facts